Zaheen-Ayesha/MarketingAnalysis_Shopeasy/README.md

 Understand recurring themes in customer reviews to identify customer pain points and areas for service improvement.

 This project demonstrated expertise in integrating data analysis with real-world business problems, delivering impactful recommendations that align with horizontal goals.

+### Steps Undertaken:

+### 1. Data Cleaning and Transformation for Actionable Insights using SQL.

+#### - Data Extraction and Preparation:
+The dataset, consisting of five key tables—Customer, Product, Customer Review, Customer Engagement, and Customer Journey—was extracted from a .bak file using Microsoft SQL Server.
+The raw data was cleaned, and SQL transformations were applied to ensure consistency and readiness for analysis.

+### - Customer Data Enrichment:
+A SQL query joined the Customer table with the Geography table, enriching customer profiles with geographic details such as country and city.
+This step provided deeper insights into customer demographics.

+### - Product Categorization:
+Products in the Product table were categorized into price segments—Low, Medium, and High—using a CASE statement.
+This segmentation allowed for better analysis of product performance across price ranges.

+### - Customer Review Standardization:
+Review text from the Customer Review table was cleaned by standardizing whitespace, ensuring consistent and readable feedback data for sentiment analysis.

+### - Engagement Data Normalization:
+The Customer Engagement table was normalized by:

+- Cleaning content types (e.g., replacing "Socialmedia" with "Social Media").
+- Extracting Views and Clicks from combined fields using string functions.
+- Converting dates to a standard format (dd.MM.yyyy) for consistency.

+### - Customer Journey Optimization:
+Duplicate records in the Customer Journey table were identified and handled using a Common Table Expression (CTE) with ROW_NUMBER().
+Missing durations were imputed with the average duration for the corresponding visit date using the COALESCE function, ensuring data completeness and reliability.